Driving Under the Influence of Drugs (DUI Drugs)

 Also, there are differences when administering chemical testing for DUI drugs and DUI marijuana.
 There is a standard breath test administered when testing a DUI alcohol suspect.
 A breath test will not show the presence of marijuana or drugs.
 Therefore, testing for drugs must be administered by blood test.
 Expert (DRE) is may be called into the case when drugs are involved to examine the individual in question.
 A DRE can testify to the symptoms of drugs or marijuana and influence of drugs or marijuana.

 There are also a few differences between DUI drugs and DUI marijuana in how the chemical testing is administered.
 Where the standard test given to DUI suspects is the breath test, a breath test will not register the presence of marijuana or drugs.
 Therefore, if the officer suspects the individual was driving under the influence of marijuana or drugs, a blood test will be administered.

-- Determine the degree of impairment (if any) from the amount of drugs consumed, including marijuana; or
+- Determine the degree of impairment (if any) of the quantity of drugs consumed.

 - Determine the active life of the drugs in the blood